Author ORCID Identifier

 The above advanced multilevel models can be easily extended to examine other equity issues in education.
 It is the hope of the author that these advanced multilevel models would inspire statistical efforts in developing other advanced models.
 The results of similar models may promote more credible educational reforms through a revisit to educational policies and practices concerning equity issues in education (based on more robust and precise empirical evidence).

 Digital Object Identifier (DOI)

 Wu, Rongxiu, "ADVANCED MULTILEVEL MODELS FOR COMPARING GROUP CHARACTERISTICS: THE CASE OF SEX DIFFERENCES IN READING ACHIEVEMENT" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 57.